-Mark attended the Interlochen Arts Camp (Interlochen, MI) for four summers as a youth, and went on to attend the Interlochen Arts Academy for his senior year of high school, studying trumpet with John Lindenau.
-During this time he toured throughout the state of Michigan with the Brass Ensemble and Wind Ensemble, and performed as a soloist with the IAA Jazz Ensemble at Jazz @ Lincoln Center’s “Essentially Ellington” Competition at Avery Fisher Hall in 1998, led by Wynton Marsalis.
+As a youth, Mark attended the Interlochen Arts Camp, and graduated from the Interlochen Arts Academy, studying trumpet with John Lindenau.
+During this time he performed as a soloist with the IAA Jazz Ensemble at Jazz @ Lincoln Center’s “Essentially Ellington” Competition at Avery Fisher Hall, led by Wynton Marsalis.

-Mark earned his Bachelor of Music degree in Classical Trumpet Performance in 2002 from the Oberlin Conservatory of Music, studying trumpet with Ryan Anthony (Canadian Brass), Jack Sutte (Cleveland Orchestra), and Roy Poper (Los Angeles Chamber Orchestra), music theory with Lynne Rogers and Brian Alegant, music history with Claudia MacDonald, and the music of Arnold Schoenberg (including a semester of independent study in 12-tone music) with Richard Hoffman, a pupil of Schoenberg’s.
-After Oberlin Mark returned to Maine for a year, during which time he practiced yoga daily, worked in a book & CD store, collaborated with and modeled for the late Maine painter Carlo Pittore (née Charles Stanley), sailed on the “Millennium Toad” out of Bowdoinham with Bryce & Peggy Muir, explored improvised music and world music with Carl Dimow, Jimmy Lyden, Andrea Goodman, and Nikolai Yudanov, and began composing in earnest.
+After Oberlin Mark returned to Maine for a year, during which time he practiced yoga, worked in a book & CD store, collaborated with and modeled for the late painter Carlo Pittore (née Charles Stanley), sailed on the “Millennium Toad” out of Bowdoinham with Bryce & Peggy Muir, explored improvised music and world music with Carl Dimow, Jimmy Lyden, Andrea Goodman, and Nikolai Yudanov, and began composing in earnest.

 During the summer of 2005 Mark attended the Henry Mancini Institute at UCLA, where he studied with Charley Davis (LA studio musician, formerly of the Buddy Rich Big Band).
 It was there that he had the opportunity to perform with such artists as: David Liebman, Ray Barretto, Peter Erskine, Christian McBride, Quincy Jones, Tom Scott, Lee Holdridge, Doc Severinsen, Bobby McFerrin, Maria Schneider, Justin DiCioccio, Vincent Mendoza, Bill Cunliffe, Patrick Williams, Michael Giacchino, and Patti Austin.

-Mark played solo trumpet with Wycliffe Gordon, Victor Goines, Gordon Webster, and Steven Mitchell at (legendary Savoy Ballroom dancer) Frankie Manning’s 90th Birthday Party in New York City (2007).
+Upon moving back to NYC in 2007, Mark played solo trumpet with Wycliffe Gordon, Victor Goines, Gordon Webster, and Steven Mitchell at (legendary Savoy Ballroom dancer) Frankie Manning’s 90th Birthday Party in NYC.
 During the same year he performed on trumpet, euphonium, and trombone with New Orleans’ heritage jazz band “The Loose Marbles” on tours throughout New York, Minnesota, Virginia, Maine, and Louisiana, including a performance at Preservation Hall, New Orleans, LA.
 At this point members of “The Loose Marbles” included: Michael Magro, Meschiya Lake, Ben Polcer, Kiowa Wells, Peter Ford, Patrick Harrison, Barnabas Drew, etc. Also during that year, Mark and a trio from the group was invited to perform for the retirement celebration of former Italian Ambassador, Alberto Galluccio, at the Italian Embassy in Washington, D.C.